openhab/openhab-addons/bundles/org.openhab.binding.ipobserver/README.md

 ## Discovery

-Auto discovery is not supported as it would require a IP scan that would take longer than simply adding an IP or host name to the binding.
+Auto discovery is supported and may take a while to complete as it scans all IP addresses on your network one by one.

 ## Thing Configuration